 Coffee with Counselors

-This year counselors will be hosting "Coffee with Counselors"
+This year the counselors will be hosting "Coffee with Counselors"

 for parents from 8:15-9:15 am.
 Topics will include Data Driven College Decisions, Naviance, Scholarships, and Summer Opportunities.
 Dates listed under Coffee with Counselors.
 We hope to see you here!